marpple/rune/docs/tutorial/event.md

 }
 ```

-If only one argument is provided to the `@on` decorator, it uses `addEventListener`, and if a CSS selector is provided as a second argument to `@on`, it uses `delegate`. `Delegate` can also be written concisely as a decorator like below.
+If you pass only one argument to the `@on` decorator, it uses `addEventListener`; if you pass a CSS selector as the second argument to `@on`, it uses `delegate`.
+You can also write `delegate` succinctly with the decorator, as shown below.

 ```typescript
 class MyView extends View<{ val: number }> {